chocolatey/docs/input/en-us/central-management/usage/website/deployments.md

 >
 > This feature is available in Chocolatey Central Management starting with version 0.10.0.

-The action makes an exact copy (with the exception of any scheduled start/end time or repeat period) of any given Deployment plan.
+The action makes an exact copy (with the exception of any scheduled start/end time or repeat period) of any given Deployment Plan.
 Once the duplicate has been created, you will be taken to the edit page ready to make any additional required changes.
-The name of the new Deployment plan will be the same as the original with some additional information added to the end.
-For example, if the original Deployment plan was called `Install Papercut`, the name given to the duplicate would be `Install Papercut - Copy (19 Aug 2022 12:52:25)` where the timestamp is the current date time.
+The name of the new Deployment Plan will be the same as the original with some additional information added to the end.
+For example, if the original Deployment Plan was called `Install Papercut`, the name given to the duplicate would be `Install Papercut - Copy (19 Aug 2022 12:52:25)` where the timestamp is the current date time.

 > :choco-info: **NOTE**
 >
-> There is a specific permission to allow duplication of a Deployment plan.
+> There is a specific permission to allow duplication of a Deployment Plan.
 If you want to configure this permission, it can be done either for an individual [user](xref:ccm-administration-users), or a specific [role](xref:ccm-administration-roles)

 ### Delete

-This removes all information about the Deployment plan from Chocolatey Central Management.
+This removes all information about the Deployment Plan from Chocolatey Central Management.

 The action cannot be undone, so care should be taken before using it.

 ### View

-The action opens the edit page for the selected Deployment plan where all the parts of the plan can be viewed.
-Here changes can be made to the steps, schedule, groups, etc.  If any changes are made on the page, a Deployment plan that was in the [`Ready`](#ready) state, will be moved back to the [`Draft`](#draft) state.
+The action opens the edit page for the selected Deployment Plan where all the parts of the plan can be viewed.
+Here changes can be made to the steps, schedule, groups, etc.  If any changes are made on the page, a Deployment Plan that was in the [`Ready`](#ready) state, will be moved back to the [`Draft`](#draft) state.

 ### Run Now

-This action takes a Deployment plan from the [`Ready`](#ready) state, to the [`Active`](#active) state.
-This can be thought of as actually setting the Deployment plan in motion, and the steps within this Deployment plan will begin to be picked up by the computers that are contained within the steps (in the order that has been defined).
+This action takes a Deployment Plan from the [`Ready`](#ready) state, to the [`Active`](#active) state.
+This can be thought of as actually setting the Deployment Plan in motion, and the steps within this Deployment Plan will begin to be picked up by the computers that are contained within the steps (in the order that has been defined).

 > :choco-warning: **WARNING**
 >